Your northern lights expedition begins with us!

 How long is aurora tour?

 Aurora tours are four hours.
-In some occasions we go title beyond four hours when aurora is very active or when the aurora hunter is far away from the city.
+In some occasions we go little beyond four hours when aurora is very active or when the aurora hunter is far away from the city.

-Winter gear is available as add-on option.
-Winter gear rental is provided on first come first save basis for customers booked on our tours.
+Yes, winter gear is available as add-on option.
+Winter gear rental is provided on first come first save basis for customers booked on our tours only.
+We recommend reserving winter clothing prior to your trip as winter clothing quickly get sold out during colder winter months.

 How many people in group?